sensorium/Mozzi/README.md

 ### ESP8266

-Work-in-progress, no functional port, yet.
+Work-in-progress, no finished port, yet.

 - Atomic operations not implemented.
 For now I hope I can get away with it due to 32-bitiness.
 Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
 - For now we keep tables / samples in flash, but that may not be a good solution on the ESP8266, since flash is comparatively slow - but there is also a comparatively huge amount of RAM to use, instead.